chrometoasters/ct-jquery-fancySelect/README.md

 1. No support for Mustache templating
 1. Customising the styles requires replacing an entire map (vs [replacing a value](http://erskinedesign.com/blog/setting-typographic-scale-with-sass-maps/))
 1. Need to merge in other enhancements from older projects
-1. Select sizing is a mixture of pixels, ems and rems
+1. Select sizing is a mixture of pixels and ems
 1. Selects too narrow when JavaScript disabled